• Skip to primary navigation

 Instructions

-• Prepare your grapes: Rinse grapes and then insert toothpicks or skewers into the stem end of the grape.
-Set on a paper towel and dry the grapes before dipping in the syrup.
+• Prepare your grapes.
+Rinse and dry the grapes, then insert toothpicks or skewers into the stem end of each grape.
+Set on a paper towel and allow the grapes to finish air-drying before dipping in the syrup.

 Notes

-*If you do not have a candy thermometer, you can use a digital meat thermometer as long as it will read up to 300 degrees F (148 degrees C).
+• You need a thermometer.
+If you do not have a candy thermometer, you can use a digital meat thermometer as long as it will read up to 300°F (148°C).

 Nutrition